 The Tissue Group manufactures, converts and markets a wide variety of tissue paper products intended for the Away-from-Home and Consumer Products markets.
-The Group operates three (3) manufacturing facilities, five (5) converting facilities, and six (6) facilities with both manufacturing and converting activities.
-The Group employes close to 2,200 employees.
+The Group operates two (2) manufacturing facilities, three (3) converting facilities, and five (5) facilities with both manufacturing and converting activities.
+The Group employs close to 2,000 employees.

-The Group markets and sells its lines of bathroom tissue, facial tissue, paper towels, paper hand towels, paper napkins and other related products and services under the Cascades® PRO brand in both the Canadian and American Away-from-Home markets.
-Cascades PRO markets and sells its lines under the five brand names of Cascades PRO SignatureTM, Cascades PRO PerformTM, Cascades PRO SelectTM, Cascades PRO TandemTM, Cascades PRO Tuff-JobTM and strategic private label programs.
-In the Consumer Products market, lines are principally marketed under private labels and under the Cascades Fluff®, Cascades Tuff® and Satin Soft® labels in Canada, and under the Velvet® and Tackle® labels and other secondary marks in the United States.
+The Group markets and sells its lines of bathroom tissue, facial tissue, paper towels, paper hand towels, paper napkins, paper dispensers and other related products in both the Canadian and American Consumer Products and Away-from-Home markets.
+In the Away-from-Home market, Cascades PRO® sells its lines under the five brand names of Cascades PRO Signature®, Cascades PRO Perform®, Cascades PRO Select®, Cascades PRO Tandem®, Cascades PRO Tuff-Job® and in strategic private label programs.
+In the Consumer Products market, lines are principally marketed under private labels and under the Cascades Fluff®, Cascades Tuff® and Satin Soft® labels in Canada, and under the Velvet®, Big Mopper® and Tackle® labels in the United States.
 Products are sold principally through a direct sales force and are delivered by truck.

-Sales from this Group amounted to \$1,422 million in 2022, compared to \$1,272 million in 2021, of which 68% were in the United States and the remaining 32% were in Canada.
-On a segment basis, the Away-from-Home market represented 22% of sales in Canada and 78% in the US, while the Consumer Products market represented 41% in Canada and 59% in the US.
+Sales from this Group amounted to \$1,615 million in 2023, compared to \$1,422 million in 2022, of which 66% were in the United States and the remaining 34% were in Canada.
+On a segment basis, the Away-from-Home market represented 23% of sales in Canada and 77% in the US, while the Consumer Products market represented 42% in Canada and 58% in the US.

-The following table lists the mills and converting plants (including joint ventures, which are not consolidated) of the Tissue Group and the approximate annual production capacity of each facility as well as the products manufactured or, where applicable, their activities in 2022:
+The following table lists the mills and converting plants of the Tissue Group and the approximate annual production capacity of each facility as well as the products manufactured or, where applicable, their activities in 2023:

-acilities Products / Services Annual capacity in short tons (Manufacturing only) Manufacturing / Converting Candiac, Québec Parent rolls, paper towels, bathroom tissue 74,000 Lachute, Québec Parent rolls, paper hand towels, bathroom tissue 35,000 Kingsey Falls, Québec Parent rolls, facial tissue, bathroom tissue 105,000 Eau Claire, Wisconsin Parent rolls, paper towels, bathroom tissue, facial tissue and paper napkins 56,000 Pryor, Oklahoma Parent rolls, paper towels, bathroom tissue, and paper napkins 64,000 Barnwell, South Carolina Parent rolls, paper towels, bathroom tissue 34,000 Manufacturing St-Helens, Oregon Parent rolls 108,000 Rockingham, North Carolina Parent rolls 53,000 Mechanicville, New York Parent rolls 58,000 Converting Granby, Québec Bathroom tissue, facial tissue and paper hand towels N/A Wagram, North Carolina Paper towels, bathroom tissue, paper hand towels, paper napkins N/A Kinston, North Carolina Paper napkins N/A Brownsville, Tennessee Industrial wipes N/A Scappoose, Oregon Bathroom tissue, paper hand towels N/A
+Facilities Products / Services Annual capacity in short tons (Manufacturing only) Manufacturing / Converting Candiac, Québec Parent rolls, paper towels, bathroom tissue 74,000 Lachute, Québec Parent rolls, paper hand towels, bathroom tissue 35,000 Kingsey Falls, Québec Parent rolls, facial tissue, bathroom tissue 105,000 Eau Claire, Wisconsin Parent rolls, paper towels, bathroom tissue, facial tissue and paper napkins 56,000 Pryor, Oklahoma Parent rolls, paper towels, bathroom tissue, and paper napkins 64,000 Manufacturing Rockingham, North Carolina Parent rolls 53,000 Mechanicville, New York Parent rolls 58,000 Converting Granby, Québec Bathroom tissue, facial tissue and paper hand towels N/A Wagram, North Carolina Paper towels, bathroom tissue, paper hand towels, paper napkins N/A Brownsville, Tennessee Industrial wipes N/A